touchHLE/touchHLE/BUILDING.md

 # Building touchHLE

+The following build directions are for desktop platforms.
+On Android, you will also need to read `android/BUILDING.md`.

 You need [git](https://git-scm.com/), [the Rust toolchain](https://www.rust-lang.org/tools/install), and your platform's standard C and C++ compilers.

 First check out the git repo with `git clone`.
 Also make sure you get the submodules (`git submodule update --init` should be enough).